 Students will discuss their educational goals with an Academic Success Counselor.
 Academic Success Counselors provide academic support by advising current and prospective students in selecting a program that best fits their career goals.
-Students work with Counselors to develop a Student Educational Plan (SEP) and encourage students along their program with success strategies and resources.
+Students complete their Enrollment Agreement during onboarding.
+Students then meet with their assigned counselor to collaboratively develop success strategies and referrals to resources.
 Counselors check academic progress to help students adhere to their academic timelines.
 Additionally, Counselors will help students build life skills and establish personal milestones toward completion and job attainment.
 All Calbright alumni will have access to coaching services to support their career goals.